Wet-bulb temperature

 A sling psychrometer.
-The sock (small piece of white fabric covering the tip of the upper tube shown in the photo) is wet with distilled water and whirled around for a minute or more before taking the readings.
+The small fabric sock covering the bulb of the upper thermometer is wet with distilled water and whirled around for a minute or more before taking the "wet-bulb" thermometer's reading.
+The lower thermometer provides the "dry-bulb" temperature.

-The wet-bulb temperature is the lowest temperature that can be reached under current ambient conditions by the evaporation of water only.
-It is defined as the temperature of a parcel of air cooled to saturation (100% relative humidity) by the evaporation of water into it, with the latent heat supplied by the parcel.
-A wet-bulb thermometer indicates a temperature close to the true (thermodynamic) wet-bulb temperature.
+The wet-bulb temperature is the lowest temperature that can be reached by the evaporation of water under current ambient conditions.
+It combines humidity and temperature to better reflect heat stress on humans, as the body's ability to cool itself through sweating is reduced at higher humidity.

+At 100% relative humidity, wet-bulb temperature is equal to air temperature, or dry-bulb temperature.
+At lower humidity, the wet-bulb temperature is lower than dry-bulb temperature due to evaporative cooling.

-More formally, the wet-bulb temperature is the temperature an air parcel would have if cooled adiabatically to saturation at constant pressure by evaporation of water into it, all latent heat being supplied by the parcel.
-At 100% relative humidity, the wet-bulb temperature is equal to the air temperature (dry-bulb temperature); at lower humidity the wet-bulb temperature is lower than dry-bulb temperature because of evaporative cooling.
+Wet-bulb temperature is formally defined as the temperature of a parcel of air cooled adiabatically to saturation (100% relative humidity) by the evaporation of water into it, with all latent heat supplied by the parcel.
+Wet-bulb temperature can be measured using a wet-bulb thermometer, such as in a psychrometer.

-Intuition
+Principles

-If a thermometer is wrapped in a water-moistened cloth, it will behave differently.
+If a thermometer's sensor (e.g. the bulb of a mercury thermometer) is wrapped in a water-moistened cloth, its temperature will depend on the humidity in addition to air temperature.
 The drier and less humid the air is, the faster the water will evaporate.
 The faster water evaporates, the lower the thermometer's temperature will be relative to air temperature.

 Water can evaporate only if the air around it can absorb more water.
 This is measured by comparing how much water is in the air to the maximum that could be in the air—the relative humidity.
 0% means the air is completely devoid of water, and 100% means the air contains all the water it can hold in the present circumstances and it cannot absorb any more water (from any source).

-This is part of the cause of apparent temperature in humans.
+This is part of the cause of apparent temperature or 'feels like' temperature in humans.
 The drier the air, the more moisture it can take up beyond what is already in it, and the easier it is for extra water to evaporate.
 The result is that sweat evaporates more quickly in drier air, cooling down the skin faster.
 If the relative humidity is 100%, no water can evaporate, and cooling by sweating or evaporation is not possible.

 When relative humidity is 100%, a wet-bulb thermometer can also no longer be cooled by evaporation, so it will read the same as an unwrapped thermometer.